Man detained for pregnant woman killing

 A post-mortem examination found 33 puncture wounds, some as deep as 8cm (3.15in), on her neck and head.

+The court heard that after stabbing Ms Parker to death and leaving her in a pool of blood, Blacknell went to a local pub and had a pint of lager.

-Ms Parker's cousin Peta Ferguson said she was "really excited" about becoming a mum and had been preparing her home for the baby's arrival.
+Ms Parker's cousin Peta Ferguson said Ella was "really excited" about becoming a mum and had been preparing her home for the baby's arrival.

 In a statement, relative Vivienne Parker said: "Unfortunately her kind nature appeared to be her downfall as unbeknown to her she had taken her killer in to her home.